Storing Leftover Paint For Future Use

 Maintaining Paint Brushes

 If you need a break while painting, you don’t need to clean your brushes.
-You can use The Paint Brush Cover, a handy temporary paint brush storage cover that prevents the paint from drying for up to 2 weeks.
+You can use The Paint Brush Cover, a handy temporary paintbrush storage cover that prevents paint from drying for up to two weeks.
+If you’re in a pinch or heading off to lunch, you can also cover the brush in thick mil plastic for a few hours.

 How to Store Acrylic Paint

-When acrylic paint is exposed to extreme temperatures, it is no longer usable.
-Paint pigments can also alter in extreme cold, resulting in a minor color shift.
+One of the benefits of acrylic paint is that it dries quickly, which also makes it challenging to store.
+When acrylic paint is exposed to extreme temperatures, it becomes unusable.
+Paint pigments can also undergo color changes in extreme cold, resulting in a minor color shift.

 Conclusion

 House painting is full of details, and properly storing paint and tools is a detail that will save time and money.
+Properly storing the original paint helps maintain your home, and if you’re selling, buyers will appreciate good touch-up paint.

+While a painting project is underway, skipping cleaning and sealing your paint and supplies can be tempting.
+However, it could become a massive and expensive headache to address later.
 Remember, touchup paint is critical to keeping your paint looking fresh for years to come, and you’ll be grateful you took the time to store it the next time you need it.

 View our social media platforms and related articles, or contact us today!